Table of Contents

 USPSTF recommends biennial mammography screening for breast cancer beginning at the age of 50.

-Bone mineral density (BMD) screening in women aged 65 or above.
+Bone mineral density (BMD) screening in women aged 65 or aboveor at the starting of menopause if risk prevails for the intervals based on test results.
 Women who are less than 65 should only be screened if they have a significant risk of osteoporosis or bone fractures.

 Hepatitis C screening

 It is for individuals born between the years 1945-1965.